William Anders: Earthrise

 On conservation of the planet, he said:

 The Apollo 8 command module splashed down in the Pacific Ocean on 27 December after a flight lasting 147 hours and 42 seconds and a voyage of 504006 nmi.
 It landed just 2 nmi from the recovery ship, the aircraft carrier USS Yorktown.
-Due to time dilation, he had aged about 300 microseconds more than people back on Earth.
+Due to time dilation, the three astronauts had aged about 300 microseconds more than people back on Earth.

 Apollo 11

-The Apollo 11 mission was commanded by Armstrong, with Collins as the CMP and Aldrin as the LMP.
+The July 1969 Apollo 11 mission was commanded by Armstrong, with Collins as the CMP and Aldrin as the LMP.
 The Apollo 8 crew became its backup, but without Borman.
 Lovell stepped up to become the backup commander, and Anders became the backup CMP, with rookie astronaut Fred Haise as the backup LMP.

-Post-NASA career

-Government service
+NASC, AEC, and NRC

-Anders could see that Project Apollo was coming to a close, and felt that his chances of commanding a Moon mission were slim.
-On 16 May 1969, President Richard M. Nixon nominated him to become the executive secretary of the National Aeronautics and Space Council (NASC).
+Anders could see that Project Apollo was coming to a close and felt that his chances of commanding a Moon mission were slim.
+On 16 May 1969, President Richard Nixon nominated him to become the executive secretary of the National Aeronautics and Space Council (NASC).
 This was the highest government post ever offered to an astronaut up to that time.
 He was confirmed by the United States Senate on 19 June.
 The Space Council consisted of the Administrator of NASA, the Chairman of the Atomic Energy Commission (AEC), and the Secretaries of State, Defense, and Transportation, and was chaired by the Vice President.
 Due to his commitment to the Apollo 11 backup crew, Anders was unable to assume the position until August.

 In his new role, Anders was responsible for developing aeronautical and space policy.
 He worked closely with the Office of Science and Technology (OST) and the Office of Management and Budget (OMB) and became a personal advisor to the OMB director, Caspar Weinberger.
 Anders worked hard to bridge the gap between OMB and OST on the one hand and NASA on the other.
 He became increasingly pessimistic about the future of the NASC and the space program generally.
 He opposed the development of the Space Shuttle, urging instead that NASA concentrate on developing the Skylab space station.
 He argued that a small Space Shuttle would be a better option than a large one, but the large one was approved because it would involve more jobs in California.
 Frustrated with the NASC's lack of influence, he recommended in 1972 that it be abolished.
 This was done on 30 June 1973.